hei2000/Accounting-system/README.md

 6. to forecast the income and expenses for the next time period based on the previous financial records stored in the system.

 ## Scope
+This system targets both personal and commercial accounting.
+It monitors your personal, family budget or cash flow of your business.
+For the assumptions and limitations, we assume that there is only one user.
+All of their transactions are paid in a lump sum instead of by installments.
+It supports multiple currencies and units.